NinurtaKalhu/Elite-Dangerous-Multi-Route-Optimizer/README.md

 - Any derivative work or fork **must** also be licensed under AGPL-3.0-only
 - The copyright notice and this license must remain in all copies

-**Previous versions were MIT.
-As of today, the current codebase is AGPL-3.0-only.**

 Full license text: [/LICENSE](LICENSE)

 ## ☕ Support EDMRN